-A pinealoma, sometimes called a pineal tumor, is a rare tumor of the pineal gland in your brain.
-The pineal gland is a tiny organ located near the center of your brain that secretes certain hormones, including melatonin.
-Pinealomas account for only 0.5 to 1.6 percent of brain tumors.
+A pinealoma, also called a pineal tumor, is a rare tumor of the pineal gland in your brain.
+The pineal gland is a tiny organ near the center of your brain that secretes certain hormones, including melatonin.
+It’s involved in regulating the body’s biological rhythms.

 Pineal tumors can be both benign (noncancerous) and malignant (cancerous).
-They’re given a grade between 1 and 4 based on how fast they grow, with one being the slowest growing grade, and 4 being the most aggressive.
+They’re given a grade between 1 and 4 based on how fast they grow, with 1 being the slowest growing grade and 4 being the most aggressive.

 The are several types of pinealomas, including:

 The symptoms of pineal tumors depend on the size, location, and type of tumor.
 Smaller tumors often don’t cause any symptoms.
-However, as they grow, they can press against nearby structures and lead to increased pressure in the skull.
+As they grow, tumors can press against nearby structures, leading to increased skull pressure.

 Symptoms of a larger pinealoma include:

 - feeling tired

 Pinealomas can disrupt children’s endocrine systems, which control hormones.
 When this happens, children can go through precocious puberty.
 This is when girls begin puberty before the age of 8 and boys before the age of 9.

 - testes growth in boys

 - rapid increase in height